Towards Zero

 Mornington Peninsula Towards Zero Road Safety Strategy for 2020-2025

-The Mornington Peninsula has unacceptably high levels of road trauma.
-In the past decade alone, 75 people were killed and over 1500 seriously injured on roads within the Shire.
-Among Victoria’s 79 municipalities, we experienced the second highest number of deaths in 2019 and again in 2020 with 12 and 9 deaths respectively.
+The Mornington Peninsula has a long history of high rates of road trauma.
+In the past 15 years, 105 people were killed and over 2300 seriously injured on roads within the Shire.
+Among Victoria’s 79 municipalities, we’re one of the worst in terms of the number of road deaths during this period.
+Our community has consistently highlighted road safety as a significant concern.

 Road safety is a complex issue that affects everyone.
 Reducing road trauma is a shared responsibility – the community, road users, Mornington Peninsula Shire and all other stakeholders have a role to play in making our road network safer and working together for us to move Towards Zero.